Stef-00012/Zipline-Android-App/README.md

 # TODO

+- [ ] Change type for TextInput `type`
-- [ ] Move same TextInput component to @/components to avoid typing the same styles over and over again
+- [x] Move same TextInput component to @/components to avoid typing the same styles over and over again
-- [ ] Create a password input with a button to show/hide the password
+- [x] Create a password input with a button to show/hide the password
+- [ ] Replace TextInputs with custom one
 - [ ] check for unused styles
 - [ ] Metrics page
 - [ ] App update checking + update button
-test tmp